Clark Kellogg: ESPN

-In 1990, he joined ESPN as a basketball analyst.
+In 1989, he joined ESPN as a basketball analyst.
 He has also worked for the Big East Network and Prime Sports.

 WTTV/FSN-Indiana

 Kellogg served as a television analyst for Indiana Pacers road games.

 CBS Sports

 From 1993 to 1994, Kellogg served as a game analyst for the CBS Sports coverage of the NCAA tournament.
 From 1994 to 1997, he served as a studio co-host for the early round coverage of the NCAA Tournament.
 In 1997, Kellogg joined CBS Sports full-time as a studio/game analyst for college basketball coverage and was one of three in-studio hosts for March Madness along with Greg Gumbel and Sports Illustrated's Seth Davis.
 He would typically work as the #2 game analyst until around Championship Week when he would move into the studio for the remainder of the season.
 He is known for using the phrase "spurtability" as a reference to a team's ability to score points in quick succession.

 Kellogg replaced Billy Packer as CBS' lead basketball game analyst beginning in the 2008–2009 college basketball season and called the 2009 NCAA men's basketball championship with Jim Nantz.
 He also worked games at the beginning of the season with Verne Lundquist when Nantz was on other CBS Sports duties including the NFL and golf.

 In March 2010, Kellogg played a game of H.O.R.S.E. against U.S. President Barack Obama.
 The game, called "P.O.T.U.S." for the occasion, was won by Obama, who had P.O.T.U. to Kellogg's P.O.T.U.S.

 During the 2012 NCAA men's tournament, the Ohio Bobcats, for whom Kellogg's son, Nick, played, advanced to the Sweet Sixteen round with a win over South Florida in Nashville.
 At the same time Kellogg was calling another tournament game, the Lehigh – Xavier game almost 500 miles away in Greensboro, North Carolina.
 Kellogg, in a digression from his impartiality as a commentator, exclaimed "Way to go Bobcats!" when the final score rolled on his monitor.

 In 2014, Kellogg returned to his previous role as a studio analyst.
 In return, Greg Anthony (who himself had been a studio analyst since 2008) took over Kellogg's role as lead college basketball game analyst.
+In 2025, Kellogg was a recipient of the Curt Gowdy Electronic Media Award by the Naismith Memorial Basketball Hall of Fame along with basketball play-by=play broadcaster George Blaha of Fan Duel Sports Detroit.